Guide to Finding the Best Delay Spray for Men

 For those with benzocaine sensitivity

 Promescent was at the heart of the delay spray revolution.
-Their founder, Dr. Roland Gilbert, developed the first successful oil-aqueous lidocaine that could quickly absorb into the skin instead of sitting on top of it.
+Its founder, Dr. Roland Gilbert, developed the first successful oil-aqueous lidocaine that could quickly absorb into the skin instead of sitting on top of it.
 This absorption allowed Promescent Delay Spray to work faster, more effectively, and (when used as directed) with little to no transfer of the numbing effect from the man to his sexual partner.

 Promescent Delay Spray